webhintio/hint/packages/sonarwhal/docs/contributor-guide/guides/create-custom-rule.md

 subscribes to one or more events that are emitted from a connector.
 A connector is the way sonarwhal gets the information about a website or a resource using a browser, or something different that reads files from disk.
-For example, if a rule subscribes to `fetch::end`, it means this rule will run each time the connector finishes downloading a resource file.
+For example, if a rule subscribes to `fetch::end::<resource-type>`, it means this rule will run each time the connector finishes downloading a resource file.

 ## What is it like to create a new rule?